 SIFMA members agreed that DLT could improve a narrow range of specific processes, such as confirming and reconciling bilateral swaps, or underpinning a repurchase rate.
 The failure of the industry to rally round a larger use case for DLT surprised some market participants.
 "Everyone has disparate data and domains," says Jesse Robinson, Managing Director, State Street Global Advisors.
-"It currently takes two days to settle an electronic stock-there's no reason why we can't be more real-time in record management," he adds.
+"It currently takes two days to settle an electronic stock-there's no reason why we can't be more realtime in record management," he adds.
+"Blockchain / DLT would certainly help the industry, given the size of some client bases.
+Add in buy-side, sell-side, clearing organizations, custodians, regulators, and you have a multitude of parties and relationships that would benefit from being across something like a repurchasing trade.
+But all the above parties would have to make the business case for implementing such new technology," said Fedele.